 Kansas State University's Three Minute Thesis Competition

-The Graduate School will host K-State's second annual 3MT® competition in February 2017.
-Preliminary competitions, or heats, will be held on February 8.
-Top presenters from each heat will be selected by judges to move forward and compete in the final competition on February 16.
-From the final competition, a judging panel will select the top two presenters, and a people's choice award winner will be selected by the audience.
-The first place presenter will represent K-State at the Midwestern Association of Graduate Schools (MAGS) 3MT® Competition in April.
+The Graduate School will host K-State's fourth annual 3MT® competition in February 2019.
+Preliminary competitions, or heats, will be held in early February (exact date is to be determined).
+Top presenters from each heat will be selected by judges to move forward and compete in the final competition on February 21.
+From the final competition, a judging panel will select first and second place presenters, and a people's choice award winner will be selected by the audience.
+The first place presenter will represent K-State at the Midwestern Association of Graduate Schools (MAGS) 3MT® Competition in March.

 Alumni Center Banquet Room

 Depending on the number of participants, some participants may be scheduled in heats on the afternoon of February 12th, if needed.

 PARTICIPANT INFORMATION AND REGISTRATION